 What is a third-party claim?

-A third-party claim is a claim against a party other than your employer or the workers’ compensation insurance company.
+A third-party claim is against a party other than your employer or the workers’ compensation insurance company.

-For example, if you were injured in a car accident while on the job, you may be able to file a third-party claim against the driver of the other car.
+For example, if you were injured in a car accident while on the job, you may be able to file a third-party claim against the other car’s driver.

-Third-party claims can be complex, which is another great reason to have an experienced Joliet workers’ compensation lawyer on your side.
+Third-party claims can be complex, which is another excellent reason to have an experienced Joliet workers’ compensation lawyer on your side.